 GrillGrates sear and sizzle foods better than traditional grills, which have more open exposure to direct flame and juices which fuel flareups.
 GrillGrates virtually eliminate charring but accentuate searing.
 This “sizzle effect” is a major difference when comparing GrillGrates to conventional grills.
 In open fire grilling much of the dripped fatty juice becomes fuel that is carbonized onto the outer layer of the food aided and compounded by flaming and flareups.
 With GrillGrates, juices steam and boil.
 This aromatic sizzling delivers a huge pop of flavor instead of charred taste.
 Over time, fatty juices drain out through the fat draining holes in the valleys.
 Learn more about the science of GrillGrates here.

 Should I replace my existing grates with GrillGrates or simply place them on top of my grates?
 Which is better?

-We are seeing a lot more people going the replacement route with gas grills.
-GrillGrates work fine going on top of your existing surface.
-Having some space in the back of the grill or on the sides is OK.
-GrillGrates will run hotter because they trap heat.
-If you want to remove your old grates because they are rusted and/or unusable, just be careful that by covering more grill surface and having less area for heat to escape the grill will run hotter.
-Your grill will be more efficient.
+Although GrillGrates work well on top of existing grill surfaces, a lot of people are going the replacement route specifically on gas grills.
+Having some space in the back of the grill or on the sides is okay since GrillGrates trap heat and run hotter.
+If you want to remove your old grates because they are rusted or unusable, be careful covering more grill surface without leaving space for heat to escape.
+Your gas grill will run hotter, which is a good thing.
+The other good news is that your grill will be more efficient.
 Just watch your temps.
+Watch the video here.